-Employee Responsibilities-FMLA.
+Employee Responsibilities-FMLA

 Employees must provide sufficient information for the employer to determine if the leave may qualify for FMLA protection and the anticipated timing and duration of the leave.
 Sufficient information may include that the employee is unable to perform job functions, the family member is unable to perform daily activities, the need for hospitalization or continuing treatment by a health care provider, or circumstances supporting the need for military family leave.
 Employees also must inform the District if the requested leave is for a reason for which FMLA was previously taken or certified.
 Employees also may be required to provide a certification and periodic recertification supporting the need for leave.

-Employees requiring FMLA should contact the Human Resource Leaves Office for details on eligibility, requirements, and limitations.
+Employees requiring FMLA should contact Human Resources - Leaves at (281) 634-4608 for details on eligibility, requirements, and limitations.

-Employer Responsibilities-FMLA.
+Employer Responsibilities-FMLA